Mold Removal Charlotte, North Carolina

 The Fix: This type of mold happens primarily on exposed or painted concrete walls.
 This doesn’t require any demo of drywall – which saves a lot of time and money.
 Two cleaning agents will be used here, the first being a mold killing solution like Concrobium Mold Control.
 The second is a cleaner designed to remove any stains the mold caused.
 Clorox Cleanup works great for this.

 The leading cause of flooded basements is sump pump failure, which is something you might have encountered yourself a few times.
 Sump pump failure and flooding can happen when an old pump stops working or when a power outage occurs during a storm.
 In any case, a malfunctioning sump pump can cost you tens of thousands of dollars in water damage.
-If this is not fixed right away, remaining water can get into walls and hard-to-reach areas.
+Furthermore, if the repair is not made right away, remaining water enters walls and other hard-to-reach areas.
 This can lead to mold growth and water damage.

 The Fix: Contact a professional water damage company within 24 hours of the initial flooding.
 Your water damage experts will be able to rapidly dry the space before any mold can grow.
 Any longer than 24 hours, and you are most likely looking at wet drywall.
 This fix requires cutting out a lot of drywall and a timely rebuilding process.